Are you an AHPA member? Log in

 Co-Correspondence Secretary

-Tegan is currently studying health promotion at Flinders University.
-Formerly a personal trainer, Tegan is interested in all thing’s health and wellness related.
-She is now working for SA Health.
-This is her second year on the committee, and she is looking forward to working with AHPA to make positive change and promoting healthy lifestyles.
+Tegan is currently studying her Master of Public Health at Flinders University after completing a Health Promotion degree in 2023.
+Currently a personal trainer, Tegan is interested in all thing’s health and wellness related.
+This is her third year on the committee, and she is looking forward to working with AHPA to make positive change and promoting healthy lifestyles.

 Dr Jane Harford